Engee documentation

 Details

-Three-phase electrical port, corresponds to phase terminals , and the first secondary winding.
+Three-phase electrical port corresponding to the phase terminals , and secondary winding.

 Program usage name